 I might have an idea in my head as I mentally build a case, but I keep that to myself because I understand that I need to get into the case before I can be sure.
+There are several factors I need to consider and research before I can come to a properly considered estimate.
 I have a responsibility to manage my client’s expectation.
 My clients come to me because they’re in pain.
 They’ve likely already been disappointed and I want to help them heal, not disappoint them further.

 Finally, it’s important to understand that the amount of compensation a client receives is based on a long-term negotiation that relies, in part, on the client’s engagement.

 Why should you not rely on personal injury settlement calculator?

 With so many subtle details factoring into a compensation negotiation, it’s impossible for a compensation calculator to be accurate.
 While the actual compensation depends on long term effects and how the damages are going to change with time, a personal injury calculator would never be able to these finer points into account.

 My advice is that, if you’ve had an accident, do not base any decisions on an online compensation calculator.
 Go see a lawyer and get the real lay of the land.

 If you have any questions or comments, please feel free to leave me a comment below.
 If you’re seeking legal advice, please contact me here and we’ll get in touch with you.